 Spitsbergen Island is also the site of the Doomsday Seed vault which houses the genomes for every plant and vegetation species on earth.
 The location was chosen because even in the event of a full power failure (which is kind of inevitable on Doomsday) the temperature will be cool enough all year round to preserve the seeds.

 I don’t know if you can really consider getting drunk an activity but doing so is a great way to get to know the locals and learn more about Svalbard.
 There are also a number of music festivals held during the summer months.

 Because of its Northernmost location as well as limited light pollution, Svalbard is a fantastic place for seeing the Northern Lights.
-There are a number of tours available where experienced operators will take you to tried and tested viewing points.
-However it is important to note that the lights are a naturally occurring phenomena and cannot be guaranteed for any price.
+There are a lot of Svalbard travel companies and a number of tours available where experienced operators will take you to tried and tested viewing points.
+However, it is important to note that the lights are naturally occurring phenomena and cannot be guaranteed for any price.
 It can be pretty galling to hand over £100 and not see them so my advice is to combine the tour with Snowmobiling or Dog Sledding so that way at least you get something from the trip.